-When designing your Splash Page, you can choose to either add a consent message, selecting the login form and method, activating automatic translation, and even adding a paid access button if you wish to monetize the internet connection.
+When designing your Splash Page, or Login Screen, you can choose to either add a consent message, activating automatic translation, and even adding a paid access button if you wish to monetize the internet connection.

 The company logo or the text you want to add can be done here.
 Various themes can be used depending on your company or organization to make it look more attractive and professional.

 Hackers usually take advantage of free Guest Wi-Fi connections to steal information from unsuspecting wireless users.
 The protection of users is hence very crucial.
-This can be done by choosing different login methods particular to the business needs like social login and active directory or SMS.
+This can be done by choosing different login methods particular to the business needs, like seen above.

-Moreover, it is strongly recommended to add an advanced DNS-based web-content filtering to protect your guest WiFi network from unwanted online threats.
+Moreover, it is strongly recommended to add an advanced DNS-based web-content filter to protect your guest WiFi network from unwanted online threats.

 Finally, this is the last stage that involves collecting and analyzing the clients’ login information.
 This data provides businesses with qualified leads for their marketing efforts, as well as quality data to build more customized campaigns.

-Cloud based portals allow network administrators to efficiently manage the network via the cloud, check the portal’s status, and even troubleshoot remotely.
+Cloud-based portals allow network administrators to efficiently manage the Guest network via the cloud, check the portal’s status, and even troubleshoot remotely.
 The cloud will enable administrators to also react to problems right away when issues arise.
 As a result, IT managers can simplify and streamline the management of their Guest Wi-Fi.

-Cloud-based solutions also dramatically reduce the cost of implementing and managing captive portals, and allow for a more scalable growth.
+Cloud-based solutions also dramatically reduce the cost of implementing and managing captive portals and allow for more scalable growth.

 Organizations should be sure to hop on the advanced captive portal solutions to enjoy the vast benefits they have to offer.